BiGuideCollection/BiGuide/README.md

 ## <span id="7">Acknowledgments</span>

-The authors of this project are [Lin Duan](https://scholar.google.com/citations?user=3KGmyogAAAAJ&hl=en), [Ying Chen](https://scholar.google.com/citations?hl=en&user=aoMpAKoAAAAJ), Zhehan Qu, Megan McGrath, Erin Ehmke, and [Maria Gorlatova](https://maria.gorlatova.com/bio/).
-This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

-Contact Information of the contributors:

-* lin.duan AT duke.edu
-* ying.chen151 AT me.com
-* zhehan.qu AT duke.edu
-* maria.gorlatova AT duke.edu

-We thank Ashley Kwon for her contributions to the project.
+The contributors of the code are [Lin Duan](https://scholar.google.com/citations?user=3KGmyogAAAAJ&hl=en) and [Maria Gorlatova](https://maria.gorlatova.com/bio/).
+For questions on this repository or the related paper, please contact Lin Duan at ld213 [AT] duke [DOT] edu.

 This work was supported in part by NSF grants CSR-1903136, IIS-2231975, and CNS-1908051, NSF CAREER Award IIS-2046072, Meta Research Award, and Defense Advanced Research Projects Agency Young Faculty Award HR0011-24-1-0001.
-This paper has been approved for public release; distribution is unlimited.
-The contents of the paper do not necessarily reflect the position or the policy of the Defense Advanced Research Projects Agency.
-No official endorsement should be inferred.
-This is Duke Lemur Center publication \#1586.
 We gratefully acknowledge the contributions of the Duke Lemur Center and the support provided by the Duke Lemur Center's NSF DBI-2012668 Award.